Arizona State Route 95: Route description

-SR 95 approaching Bullhead City's southern city limits in 2012.
+SR 95 approaching Bullhead City's southern city limits as seen in 2012.

 The southern segment begins in Quartzsite at its junction with U.S. Route 95, traveling north to Parker then following the Colorado River until past Lake Havasu City, and finally intersecting Interstate 40.
 The northern segment (the Mohave Valley Highway) begins at the Colorado River bridge across from Needles, then goes directly northbound to Bullhead City, terminating at its junction with State Route 68 north of town.

 There is a short SR 95 Truck at Parker, formerly a section of Arizona State Route 72, connecting to California State Route 62.
 Another spur, SR 95S, exists at Parker Dam, and is signed as a spur from the mainline but is unmarked along the spur itself.
 In Lake Havasu City, SR 95 also provides access to London Bridge.

 As the primary north-south highway through much of the Arizona side of the Colorado River, SR 95 is an important thoroughfare for residents in the cities and towns of that area.